mlevatich/Abelon/notes/script/items.md

     Elaine (content): Thank you!

-    -> Discard -Medallion-
+    -> Discard: Medallion
 ```

 ## igneashard-use

 ```
-Ignea shard: Activate the ignea shard and regain 3 Ignea?
+Igneashard: Activate the ignea shard and regain 3 Ignea?
 You can also present it to an ally to restore their ignea.

 A: Yes

-    Ignea shard: You grip the red stone tightly and focus your energy.
+    Igneashard: You grip the red stone tightly and focus your energy.
 It begins to glow softly.
 You add the activated shard to your supply.

-    -> Discard: -Ignea shard-
+    -> Discard: Igneashard
-    -> Abelon gains 3 ignea
+    -> Event: Abelon gains 3 ignea

 A: No
 ```